All Episodes

 Now, my friend Jay Seculo, he'll join us at the top of the next hour after he analyzed the court ruling at the Ninth Circuit.

-And, you know, about an 80%, 80% of the time when that ends up going to the Supreme Court, they're overruled, so it's, you know, pretty much par for the course that the Constitution separation of powers, the role of the executive branch, the role of a president as commander-in-chief.
+So it's, you know, pretty much par for the course that the Constitution, separation of powers, the role of the executive branch, the role of a president as commander-in-chief, none of this matters.

-They didn't even cite the law for crying out loud, which I think I'm like the only person on television that is actually spending the time to tell people what the actual law says, because it's not that complicated.
+They didn't even cite the law for crying out loud, which I think I'm like the only person on television that is actually spending the time to tell people what the actual law says because it's not that complicated.

-This is eight U.S. Code 1182 that says whenever, whenever the president finds that the entry of any aliens or any class of aliens, a particular country, into the U.S. would be detrimental to the interests of the United States.
+This is eight U.S. Code 1182 that says whenever, whenever the president finds that the entry of any aliens or any class of aliens, a particular country,

-He may by proclamation, and for such period as he shall deem necessary, suspend the entry of all aliens or any class of aliens as immigrants or non-immigrants, or impose on the entry of aliens any restrictions that he may deem to be appropriate.
+into the U.S. would be detrimental to the interests of the United States, he may by proclamation and for such period as he shall deem necessary, suspend the entry of all aliens or any class of aliens as immigrants or non-immigrants or impose on the entry of aliens any restrictions that he may deem to be appropriate.

-They have more than twice the caseload that is backed up, 13,000 some odd cases.
+They have more than twice the caseload that is backed up 13,000 some odd cases.

 It's time to break up the Ninth Circuit.

-I don't disagree with that at all, because they're certainly not serving you, the American people.
+I don't disagree with that at all because they're certainly not serving you, the American people.

-Anyway, 800-941 Sean is our Tophy telephone number.
+Anyway, 800-941-Sean is our toll free telephone number.

-You want to be a part of the program.
+You want to be a part of the program?

 We have a lot to get to.

-Jay Secular will join us today.
+Jay Seculo will join us today.

 Believe it or not, people are getting divorced because of the 2016 election and the election of Donald Trump.